BigPolarBear1/Factorization_new/README.md

 Update: Subtracting n mod the factorbase instead of the full n at each sieve step should work much better.. thinking about it in my head, I dont see why it wouldnt work.
 I can now conjure solutions in my head to math problems without doing the math on paper, haha, every day I grow stronger.
 Ill fix the PoC tomorrow.. that should allow us to easily blaze past 100 bit.

 Update2: OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOH.
 So the above works.. but that got me thinking.
-Why not just take the factor base as start (i.e p1 * p2 * p3 * p4), and from there just do congruences over mod N using the factor base so we maintain smoothness ... and then we can get two squares with the same value mod N quickly.
+Why not just take the factor base as start (i.e p1 * p2 * p3 * p4), and from there just do congruences over mod N using the factor base so we maintain smoothness ... and then we can get two values on both sides with the same value mod N quickly.
 No need for sieving at all.
-But that would really break factorizatio really hard... it can't be that easy, can it?
+But that would really break factorization really hard... it can't be that easy, can it?